greatoni/Unit-4_Project_Fake_Store_Student/Project_Instructions.md

 - Consider Scope and Hoisting when writing various aspects of your code, such as event listeners.

 **Ticket Requirements:**
-- gloabl variables should not have the capability to change later in the code.
+- global variables should not have the capability to change later in the code.
 - The `fakeStore()` function should be written as a block body arrow function.
 - The window onload should provide an endpoint that returns **all** data from the API in ascending order.
   - This should be set to the very bottom of the file.